quchunguang/projecteuler/README.md

         N. Only the first one works in [-n|-f].
         (default is the problem setting, depend on problem id given)

-IMPORT: Ensure there is a newline at the end of the file if the file is downloaded from projecteuler.org directly.
+NOTE: (TODO)Ensure there is a newline at the end of the file if the file is downloaded from projecteuler.org directly.
 ```